 Those who experience this shift during the initial stage of their Red Mountain process stop using substances, eat healthy meals, sleep an appropriate amount, exercise, and engage in healthy activities of all kinds.
 In the face of these new life patterns, the depression will often lift, and hope fills the void.
 These are the lucky ones and their treatment takes on a more predictable pattern of success.

-However, many clients experience deeper depression that is rooted in something else.
+However, many students experience deeper depression that is rooted in something else.
 At Red Mountain Sedona, we stand ready to support those who have a more challenging road in coping with depressive states.

-Specifically, we address depression through leading our clients toward “little victories” which over time lead to a sense of self-esteem and empowerment.
+Specifically, we address depression through leading our students toward “little victories” which over time lead to a sense of self-esteem and empowerment.
 These are powerful antidotes to depression.

-Securing employment, community service, academic success, and other positive experiences help our clients to overcome depression in a very powerful way.
+Securing employment, community service, academic success, and other positive experiences help our students to overcome depression in a very powerful way.

 Overcoming Depression: The Red Mountain Way